mozz01/microservice/README.md

 ## How to _Request_ Data?
 1. Send an HTTP request using the POST method to the [localhost:3000/randnum](http://localhost:3000/randnum) endpoint.
-2. Set the `upper` query parameter value.
+2. Set the `upper` data parameter value.
 This will be used to generate random integers from `1` to `upper`.
 3. Receive the random number.

 ### Request Parameters